Quick Answer

 Total cost for Build A: Approximately $25–$50.
 Total cost for Build B (foil wrap): Under $20.

-Grounding is not required for electromagnetic shielding.
+Grounding isn’t required for electromagnetic shielding.
 I’ll explain why in the myths section below.

 Two Beginner-Friendly DIY Faraday Cage Builds

-This is the method I recommend to everyone starting out.
+This is the build I recommend to everyone starting out.
 A galvanized metal trash can or ammo can gives you the best balance of durability, shielding effectiveness, and ease of testing.

-3. Line all interior surfaces with cardboard or foam as insulation.
+2. Line all interior surfaces with cardboard or foam as insulation — every wall, the bottom, and the inside of the lid

-6. Close the lid firmly and seal the seam with aluminum foil tape.
+4. Close the lid firmly and seal the entire seam with aluminum foil tape — press it down hard, no gaps

-7. Add silica gel packs for moisture control and label the contents.
+5. Add silica gel packs for moisture control and label the contents on the outside

 Pros: Durable, stackable, easy to test and reseal.
-Excellent Faraday cage shielding effectiveness across a wide frequency range.
+Excellent shielding effectiveness across a wide frequency range.

-Cons: Lid-to-body contact must be tight — this is where most failures happen.
+Cons: Lid-to-body contact must be tight — that’s where most failures happen.
 Items must never touch the metal walls directly.

-Pro tip from the field: On ammo cans, the rubber gasket creates a conductivity gap.
+Here’s something I see constantly with ammo can builds: people leave the rubber gasket in place.
+That gasket creates a conductivity gap that kills your shielding.
 I remove it and line the sealing edge with aluminum tape, then test.
 That single change took my ammo can from leaking FM signals to blocking them completely.
+It’s a two-minute fix that makes or breaks the whole build.

-This method works well when you need portability or you’re on a tight budget.
-But it demands more care during construction.
+This approach works well when you need portability or you’re on a tight budget.
+But it demands more care during construction — and honestly, more patience than most people expect.

 1. Wrap each device in a non-conductive layer — cloth, paper, or bubble wrap.
 The device must not contact foil at any point.